Yes. If you have existing Microsoft® Excel® documents, you can edit them directly from Sheets without converting them.

 For more information on importing and converting files to Sheets, see Get started with Sheets.

 Yes, you can download Sheets as other file formats, such as Microsoft® Excel® and Adobe® PDF documents.
 For a list of supported formats, see Get started with Sheets.

-Sheets keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a document.
-See Switch to an earlier version of your document.
+Sheets keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a file.
+See Switch to an earlier version of your file.